xviinceent/discord-server-template/README.md

-    "tempvoice_creation_channel_id": "The channel ID of the channel for the temporary voice channel creation (NOT IN QUOTATION MARKS)", "tempvoice_creation_category_id": "The category ID of the category for the created temporary voice channels (NOT IN QUOTATION MARKS)", "ticket_logging_channel_id": "The channel ID of the channel for ticket logging (NOT IN QUOTATION MARKS)", "moderation_logging_channel_id": "The channel ID of the channel for moderation logs (NOT IN QUOTATION MARKS)" }
+    "tempvoice_creation_channel_id": "The channel ID of the channel for the temporary voice channel creation (NOT IN QUOTATION MARKS)", "tempvoice_creation_category_id": "The category ID of the category for the created temporary voice channels (NOT IN QUOTATION MARKS)", "ticket_logging_channel_id": "The channel ID of the channel for ticket logging (NOT IN QUOTATION MARKS)", "moderation_logging_channel_id": "The channel ID of the channel for moderation logs (NOT IN QUOTATION MARKS)", "message_logging_channel_id": "The channel ID of the channel for moderation logs (NOT IN QUOTATION MARKS)" }
 ```